appleraincoat/tp/docs/DeveloperGuide.md

      - When user types in a leap date on a year with no leap date such `29Feb2023`, this will expectedly return the error as its invalid date.
        However, the error message is not entirely helpful as the format is technically correct as its `DDMMMYYYY`.
-     - We plan to return a more specific message such as 'Date input is a leap date on a non-leap year'
+     - We plan to return a more specific message such as `Date input is a leap date on a non-leap year`

 5. **Improve duplicate user profile check**
    - Currently, Realodex prevents duplicates based on the condition of two clients having the same full name regardless of other parameters.